Anomaly indicators for topological orders with $U(1)$ and time-reversal symmetry: Anomaly indicators for systems with symmetry

-We now consider the case of fermionic systems with $U(1)\rtimes\ZT$ symmetry, where the time-reversal operation obeys $\T^2=(-1)^F$, with $F$ being the fermion number operator.
-The main objects of our study are ``fermionic topological orders", i.e. topological orders $\C$ featuring a trivial fermionic quasiparticle $e$, which we refer to as the electron.\footnote{The electron $e$ should not be confused with the electric particle in the toric code, which we denote by $E$.} Here, triviality of $e$ means that it has trivial mutual statistics with any other quasiparticle $a\in\C$, i.e. $\theta_{e,a}= 0$ (mod $2\pi$).
+with $P_F$ being fermion parity and $Q$ being the charge operator, i.e. the generator of the $U(1)$ symmetry.
+The main objects of our study are ``fermionic topological orders", i.e. topological orders $\C$ featuring a trivial fermionic quasiparticle $e$, which we refer to as the electron.\footnote{The electron $e$ should not be confused with the electric particle in the toric code, which we denote by $E$.} Here, triviality of $e$ means that it has trivial mutual statistics with every quasiparticle $a\in\C$, i.e. $\theta_{e,a}= 0$ (mod $2\pi$).
 In addition, $e$ has charge $q_e=1$ and is a local Kramers doublet under time-reversal, $\T^2_e=-1$, as is appropriate for a physical electron.
 We review the properties of these fermionic topological orders in Appendix~\ref{app:TO-with-e}, and we recommend that readers glance at that appendix before reading the rest of this section.